faustas/mazetvsite/README.md

 ### General

-To avoid installing the modules globally, you should add a .npmrc in you home folder and add the following line.
+To avoid installing the modules globally, you should add a .npmrc in your home folder and add the following line.
 This installs the modules into the folder defined by the prefix.
 ```shell script
 prefix=~/.npm
 ```